Ecosystem service: Provisioning services

+Products from forests

 Social forestry in Andhra Pradesh, India, providing fuel, soil protection, shade, and even well-being to travelers.

 Forests and forest management produce a large type and variety of timber products, including roundwood, sawnwood, panels, and engineered wood, e.g., cross-laminated timber, as well as pulp and paper.
 Besides the production of timber, forestry activities may also result in products that undergo little processing, such as fire wood, charcoal, wood chips and roundwood used in an unprocessed form.
 Global production and trade of all major wood-based products recorded their highest ever values in 2018.
 Production, imports and exports of roundwood, sawnwood, wood-based panels, wood pulp, wood charcoal and pellets reached their maximum quantities since 1947 when FAO started reporting global forest product statistics.
 In 2018, growth in production of the main wood-based product groups ranged from 1 percent (wood-based panels) to 5 percent (industrial roundwood).
 The fastest growth occurred in the Asia-Pacific, Northern American and European regions, likely due to positive economic growth in these areas.
 Over 40% of the territory in the European Union is covered by forests.
 This region has grown via afforestation by roughly 0.4% year in recent decades.
 In the European Union, just 60% of the yearly forest growth is harvested.

 Forests also provide non-wood forest products, including fodder, aromatic and medicinal plants, and wild foods.
 Worldwide, around 1 billion people depend to some extent on wild foods such as wild meat, edible insects, edible plant products, mushrooms and fish, which often contain high levels of key micronutrients.
 The value of forest foods as a nutritional resource is not limited to low- and middle-income countries; more than 100 million people in the European Union (EU) regularly consume wild food.
 Some 2.4 billion people – in both urban and rural settings – use wood-based energy for cooking.